Policy Position

 - A combination of the above Types B or C proposals.

 Up until 25 January 2008, the SoS was also able to direct principal councils to bring forward a proposal, which meant that the SoS could effectively force unitisation where proposals were not made voluntarily.
 However, the provision in the 2007 Act expired on 25 January 2008 and so this kind of direction is not currently available to the SoS.
 The indications in the White Paper are that the Government will reintroduce this power of direction in due course – although the 2007 Act will need to be amended to enable this.
-This is likely to be done in the English Devolution Bill, which we suspect will be introduced later in 2025, and not come into force until at least 2026.
+This is likely to be done in the English Devolution Bill, which we suspect will be introduced later in 2025, and not come into force until at least early 2026.

 Proposals under section 2 of the 2007 Act do not require a consensus from every authority affected by it.
 However, where a proposal is made jointly by every authority, the requirements on the SoS to consult are reduced to exclude consultation with every authority affected (see below).

-Subject to consultation requirements, following the receipt of a proposal under section 2 of the 2007 Act, the SoS may implement the proposal, with or without modification under section 7 of the 2007 Act.
+Subject to consultation requirements, of a proposal under section 2 of the 2007 Act, the SoS may implement the proposal, with or without modification under section 7 of the 2007 Act.
 They may also seek advice from the Local Government Boundary Commission (‘Commission’) who may make an alternative proposal which the SoS may implement with or without modification.
 However, there is no obligation on the SoS to act on a proposal.

 If the SoS seeks advice from the Commission, they may not make an order or decision before six weeks from the advice being requested.
 There are no other specific timescales to which the SoS must adhere when taking a decision, but the SoS must consult with authorities affected by the proposal (other than those which made it) and such other persons as they think appropriate before reaching a decision.